Citrus-Software/tangerine-docs/docs/developer/usecase.md

   </TabItem>
 </Tabs>

-You can now store this Tangerine compatible animation file into a `.action`
+You can now store this Tangerine compatible animation dictionnaryle into a `.action`
 ```python
 import json